fengguangle/wp-theme-bg-photo-frame/readme.txt

 * Added a option in the theme custmizer.It able to change the opacity of images,background of contents area.
   Some Bugs fixed.
 = 1.2 - February 21 2016 =
-* Improve theme design for the accessibility.
+* Improve the theme design for the accessibility.
+= 1.2.1 - February 25 2016 =
+* Edited the theme source for the keyboard accessibility.

 == Credits ==